OG84/architecture-checklist/README.md

-# Principles and best practices of good software architecture
+# Basic principles and best practices of good software architecture

 This list has been created for educational purposes.